pennersr/django-allauth/README.rst

 - The `ACCOUNT_EMAIL_VERIFICATION` setting is no longer a boolean based setting.
 Use a string value of "none", "optional" or "mandatory" instead.

+- The template "account/password_reset_key_message.txt" has been moved to "account/email/password_reset_key_message.txt".
+The subject of the message has been moved into a template ("account/email/password_reset_key_subject.txt").

 From 0.8.1
 **********